-Environmental Conservation Rules of Bangladesh (ECR, 2023 latest amendment of ECR, 1997), the subproject is categorized as "Orange" category.
+This IEE has been prepared in accordance with ADB SPS's requirements for projects classified as Category B for the environment.
+No further special study or detailed environmental assessment needs to be undertaken to comply with ADB SPS.
+However, per Environmental Conservation Rules of Bangladesh (ECR, 2023 latest amendment of ECR, 1997), the subproject is categorized as "Orange" category.
 Hence, preparation of an initial environmental examination (IEE) and environmental management plan (EMP) is mandatory.
 Approval of the IEE and EMP and issuance of the Environmental Clearance Certificate (ECC) must be obtained from the DOE prior to award of civil works contracts.

-This IEE has been prepared based on final detailed designs of the subproject, and submitted to ADB for review, clearance, and disclosure.
-Prior to award, and should there be any changes in the design, this IEE will be updated based on the final design, and submitted to ADB for clearance and disclosure.
+This IEE has been prepared based on final detailed designs of the subproject.
+If the design is revised or modified, the PMU, with support from PMSC, shall update this draft IEE based on final detailed design and submit to ADB for review and disclosure.
 No work can commence until the final IEE is approved by ADB and provided to the Contractor, and the SEMP is approved by the PIU or Divisional/Regional Office.